Stormholt/vaerks_3d_rt_object_identifying/README.md

 Diploma Thesis at the Technical University of Denmark, in collatoration with Vaerks Aps

-Uses 3d camera technology to verify the setup in the Vaerk's CNC machine
+Uses 3d camera technology to verify the setup in the Vaerk's CNC machine SimpleMill